Loser (band)

 In spite of Loser's album Just Like You being completed, Island Records decided not to commercially release the album.
 However, a limited number of promotional copies had been sent to radio stations and music critics.
-These rare physical copies of the album have become sought-after collectors items among fans.
+These rare physical copies of the album have become sought-after collector's items among fans.
 The official Loser Myspace page has tracks from Just for You available for download.